fjod/Reinforced-wiki/Testing/Test-Data.md

 output.ToFile(@"Full\Path\To\Code\File.cs");
 ```
-This will make test generator to embed `"Fake product name"` instead of actual data in `Name` property of every `Product` that appears in query results.
+This will make test generator to embed `"Fake product name"` instead of actual data in `Name` property for every `Product` that appears in query results.